lpan/lpan.github.io/_posts/2020-06-26-next-big-thing.md

 Back home in Montreal, I was pretty much the only kid who was interested in tech.
 Everyone else wanted to get into med school.
 However, at Waterloo, everyone seems to be into the same thing as I am.
-We share a *collective goal*, and we motivate each other, implicitly via the impostor syndrome, to keep us on the grind.
+We shared a collective goal, and we motivated each other, implicitly via the impostor syndrome, to keep us on the grind.

 &nbsp;